Tutorial: Upload an object through multipart upload and verify its data integrity - Amazon Simple Storage Service

 Tutorial: Upload an object through multipart upload and verify its data integrity

 Multipart upload allows you to upload a single object as a set of parts.
 Each part is a contiguous portion of the object's data.
 You can upload these object parts independently and in any order.
 If transmission of any part fails, you can retransmit that part without affecting other parts.
 After all parts of your object are uploaded, Amazon S3 assembles these parts and creates the object.
 In general, when your object size reaches 100 MB, you should consider using multipart uploads instead of uploading the object in a single operation.
-For more information about multipart uploads , see Uploading and copying objects using multipart upload.
+For more information about multipart uploads , see Uploading and copying objects using multipart upload in Amazon S3.
 For limits related to multipart uploads, see Amazon S3 multipart upload limits.

 Objective